 - Test coverage in different environments, with a variety of clients

-- Applications based on the Kea API, to validate the API and to demonstrate the potential for DHCP applications.
+- Applications based on the Kea API, both to validate the API and to demonstrate the potential for DHCP applications.

-- ISC Forge - Python/Lettuce/Scapy DHCP validation environment under development by students of Gdansk University of Technology.
+- ISC Forge - A Python/Lettuce/Scapy DHCP validation environment under development by students of Gdansk University of Technology.

 How to participate in this project